j2store/userguide/discount.md

 * ***Enable Gift Vouchers***

-    By enabling this option with a 'Yes', the customers can be offered gift vouchers with fixed value, which in turn, can be applied during the checkout.
+    By enabling this option with a '**Yes**', the customers can be offered gift vouchers with fixed value, say **$ 25.00**, which in turn, can be applied during the checkout.